blehman/code_samples/tweet_topic_modeling/README.md

 ## Contents

 1. **Jupyter Notebook**: The main code is provided in a Jupyter Notebook (`topic_modeling.ipynb`).
-This notebook contains the Python code for data preprocessing, obtaining BERT embeddings, training an LDA model, and visualizing the results.
+This notebook contains the Python code for data preprocessing, training an LDA & CorEx models, and visualizing the results.
 It also includes insights and interpretations of the findings.

 2. **Data**: The dataset used in this project is stored in a `.pkl` file (`tweet_data.pkl`).
 It contains the text of 5000 tweets collected from Twitter's free public API using the search term "golden retriever".